nickjbedford/calendar-scheduler/README.md

-# CalendarScheduler (Yet Another)
+# CalendarTimer (Yet Another)

 Provides day, month and year-based calendar schedule calculation.
-For each type of scheduler, a reference date along with an interval is used to calculate past and future dates, from any date including now.
+For each type of timer, a reference date along with an interval is used to calculate past and future dates, from any date including now.